ApiRTC/ApiRTC-ionic-demo/README.md

 - iOS: Xcode 11.5+
 - iOS: iOS 13.5+

-The app may work on lower versions, but don't report issues.
+The app may work on lower iOS versions, but don't report issues.

+- Android: app tested on following stack: Android 10 API 29 + cordova 9.0.0.
+It should work on lower version, just be sure that your stack (Android version, `cordova-android` verision etc) has API compatible parts

 ## ApiRTC key